Joxit/docker-registry-ui/README.md

 ## Available options

+You can run the container with the unprivileged user `nginx`, see the discussion [#224](https://github.com/Joxit/docker-registry-ui/issues/224).

 Some env options are available for use this interface for **only one server**.

 - `REGISTRY_URL`: The default url of your docker registry.
 You may need CORS configuration on your registry.
 This is usually the domain name or IP of your registry reachable by your computer (e.g `http://registry.example.com`). (default: derived from the hostname of your UI).